 Track 1: Payroll Department Realignment

-Goal: Reorganize current Payroll staff into separate teams responsible for payroll and HR transactions
+Goal: Reorganize current Payroll staff into separate Payroll Services and University Workforce Operations teams

 Lead: Terri Hein